GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 A multi-step pipeline is required to demonstrate cache and resume.

-These concepts will be demonstrated using the nf-core demo pipeline as a part of the [Introduction to nf-core](2_nfcore.md) section.
+These concepts will be demonstrated using the nf-core demo pipeline as a part of the [Getting started with nf-core](2_nfcore.md) section.

 ## Listing and dropping cached pipelines